Brazilian Bombshell Erika Gray Flaunts Incredible Curves In Risque Bunny Costume

 On Wednesday, the beauty uploaded a sizzling Instagram post for her 2.3 million followers to enjoy.
 In the artistic, black-and-white photo, taken by Sonny Chaotic, Erika posed seductively against a white wall, with one hand over her head and her legs slightly spread.
 The brunette beauty lifted up her chin and pursed her full lips, as she gazed down at the camera.

-Erika flaunted her flawless figure in a risque bunny costume, that consisted of a white latex bodysuit, black, thigh-high boots, and a white, half-face mask with pointed ears.
+Erika flaunted her flawless figure in a risque bunny costume that included a white latex bodysuit, black, thigh-high boots, and a white, half-face mask with pointed ears.
 The figure-hugging costume left little to the imagination.
 Erika’s ample cleavage and long, lean legs were on full display in the skimpy ensemble.
 She accessorized the alluring look with a pair of dollar sign earrings.

-The tan and toned model styled her hair in loose waves, giving the look an air of old Hollywood glamor.
-While her mask covered a majority of her beautiful face, the stunner opted to wear stunning makeup, that included voluminous lashes and nude lipgloss.
+The tan and toned model styled her hair in loose waves, giving the look an air of old Hollywood glamour.
+While her mask covered a majority of her beautiful face, the stunner opted to wear stunning makeup that included voluminous lashes and nude lip gloss.

 Fans were quick to shower the stunner with compliments.
 While many simply left fire and heart emoji in the comments section, others were more vocal in their praise.